Using Macros in Excel 2010

 View tab contains a Macros command button to which a dropdown menu containing the following three options.

-Enter the instructions that you want followed in VBA code in the Visual Basic Editor
+Enter the instructions that you want to be followed in a VBA code in the Visual Basic Editor.

-Now lets create a simple simple macro that will automate the task of making cell content Bold and apply cell color.
+Now let's create a simple macro that will automate the task of making cell content Bold and apply cell color.